-The outdoor control protects the compressor from: Short cycling (five minutes) during initial power-up.
+The outdoor control protects the compressor from:

+- Short cycling (five minutes) during initial power-up.

-Interruption in power to the unit.
+- Interruption in power to the unit.

-Pressure or sensor trips.
+- · Pressure or sensor trips.

-Delay after demand is removed.
+- Delay after demand is removed.

-The delay is set by default for 300 seconds (five minutes) but can be changed through the thermostat interface.
+The delay is set by default for 300 seconds (five minutes) but can be changed through the thermostat interface (S40 thermostat installations only).